- Basic knowledge of Arm Treasure Data.

-Presto has a couple of approximate aggregation functions, which will give you significant performance improvements with some errors.
+Presto has a couple of approximate aggregation functions, that give you significant performance improvements, but with some errors.
 For example, by using

 approx_distinct() function, you can get an approximation of

-COUNT(DISTINCT x) with standard error of 2.3%.
-The example below gives an approximate count of the previous day’s unique users.
+COUNT(DISTINCT x) with a standard error of 2.3%.
+The following example gives an approximate count of the previous day’s unique users.

 SELECT approx_distinct(user_id) FROM access WHERE TD_TIME_RANGE(time, TD_TIME_ADD(TD_SCHEDULED_TIME(), '-1d', 'PDT'), TD_SCHEDULED_TIME())

 Aggregating a series of LIKE clauses in one single regexp_like clause

 Presto’s query optimizer is unable to improve queries that contain many LIKE clauses.
 As a consequence the query execution might be slower than expected.